shanemcf/ReadMe-Generator/readme.md

-# this is the title of the application

-  this is the description of the application
+# ReadMe Generator

+  this will enable users to input answers and generate their ReadME

-  ## this is the Table of Contents
+  ## Table of Contents

-  ## this is how you install the application

-  ## this is how you would use the application
+      N/a to this application

+  ## Installation
+     install npm Node

+  ## Usage
+     user will input the guidelines and aspects of their application so that anybody reading will be able to understand with the information provided

+  ## License
+     MIT

+  ## Contributing
+     None

+  ## Testing
+     It was tested multiple times through VS Code and checked on GitHub

+  ## Support
+     shanemcfadden95@yahoo.com

-  ## MIT
+  ## shanemcf

-  ## this is who contributed to the application

-  ## this is how you have tested the application

-  ## this is the email

-  ## this is the username